Checchi Capital Advisers LLC Buys 84 Shares of Adobe Inc. (NASDAQ:ADBE)

 Analyst Ratings Changes

 Several analysts have recently commented on the company.
-Piper Sandler restated an “overweight” rating and set a $650.00 target price on shares of Adobe in a report on Thursday, November 9th.
-Jefferies Financial Group upped their price target on Adobe from $600.00 to $660.00 and gave the company a “buy” rating in a research note on Monday, September 11th.
-Robert W. Baird upped their price target on Adobe from $500.00 to $540.00 and gave the company a “neutral” rating in a research note on Friday, September 15th.
-Argus upped their price target on Adobe from $565.00 to $611.00 in a research note on Tuesday, September 19th.
-Finally, StockNews.com started coverage on Adobe in a research note on Thursday, October 5th.
-They set a “buy” rating on the stock.
-Seven investment analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $603.22.
+Deutsche Bank Aktiengesellschaft increased their target price on Adobe from $550.00 to $610.00 and gave the stock a “buy” rating in a report on Friday, September 15th.
+Oppenheimer raised Adobe from a “market perform” rating to an “outperform” rating and set a $660.00 price target on the stock in a research note on Thursday, October 26th.
+Wolfe Research upped their price target on Adobe from $580.00 to $650.00 and gave the company an “outperform” rating in a research note on Friday, September 15th.
+TD Cowen upped their price target on Adobe from $600.00 to $630.00 and gave the company an “outperform” rating in a research note on Friday, September 15th.
+Finally, Bank of America upped their price target on Adobe from $630.00 to $660.00 and gave the company a “buy” rating in a research note on Friday, September 15th.
+Seven investment analysts have rated the stock with a hold rating and twenty have given a buy rating to the company.
+Based on data from MarketBeat.com, Adobe currently has an average rating of “Moderate Buy” and a consensus price target of $603.22.

 View Our Latest Stock Analysis on ADBE